GLOBAL MARKETS-Spanish separation angst keeps Europe's stocks cautious

 LONDON, Oct 10 (Reuters) - World shares ground out a fresh record high on Tuesday, making it almost 50 for the year, although Europe traded cautiously as markets waited to see whether Spain’s Catalonia region would push for independence later in the day.

-Japan and South Korea returned from extended breaks to give Asia a lift a Wall Street looked set to open higher, but the Catalan uncertainty meant the euro zone’s main bourses and Spanish bond markets spent the day in the red.
+Japan and South Korea returned from extended breaks to give Asia a lift, but the Catalan uncertainty meant the euro zone’s main bourses and Spanish bond markets spent the morning in the red.

 Catalonia’s secessionist leader Carles Puigdemont is due to address the region’s parliament in Barcelona around 1600 GMT and could ask the assembly to vote on a unilateral declaration of independence from Madrid.

-It is Spain’s biggest political crisis since an attempted military coup in 1981 and Madrid’s IBEX stocks index was 1 percent lower in early afternoon trade.
-It is now down almost 9 percent since May, though a sharp rise in the euro has also taken a toll.
+It had turned into Spain’s biggest political crisis since an attempted military coup in 1981.
+Madrid’s IBEX stocks index dropped 0.7 percent by midday and is now down almost 9 percent since May, though a sharp rise in the euro has also taken a toll.

 “We have not witnessed any relevant statement or signal by the separatists that would hint at a change of strategy ahead of today’s discussion in the Catalonian parliament,” economists at Barclays wrote.